 Students who are below 75% ("C") after their first exam in any professional course are required to complete a remediation plan with the instructor.
-The remediation plan addresses the course material, tutoring, course objectives, and assessment.
+The remediation plan addresses the course material, tutoring, course objectives, assessment, and action plan.

 Specific details regarding a student's individual remediation plan are determined by the program faculty.
-Failure by the student to successfully complete a prescribed remediation plan will result in failure to earn a passing grade in the course and denial of readmission into the program.
+Failure by the student to successfully complete a prescribed remediation plan may result in failure to earn a passing grade in the course and denial of readmission into the program.
 Refer to course syllabus for specific remediation policy details.